Healthy Snack Ideas

 6. Silken Tofu

 Tofu, a soybean product, is made from condensed, unfermented soy milk that's been processed into solid white blocks.
 Though it can come in different variations, like firm and soft, we find that silky tofu tends to have a similar consistency to a perfectly ripe avocado.
-The good news is that tofu has about eight grams of protein per 100-gram serving and has a neutral flavor that can be doctored up with some of your favorite avo-friendly ingredients like everything bagel seasoning.
+Tofu has about eight grams of protein per 100-gram serving and has a neutral flavor that can be doctored up with some of your favorite avo-friendly ingredients like everything bagel seasoning.

-How to use them: Here are eight not-so-boring tofu recipes, including a creamy tofu fettucine Alfredo.
+How to use them: Here are eight delicious tofu recipes, including a creamy tofu fettuccine Alfredo.

 7. Edamame

 Of course, one of the best parts about eating an avocado is the vibrant green color.
 But when searching for a good substitute for this mighty fruit, it's tough to find suitable counterparts that have the same hue.
 Enter edamame.
-Aside from being visually stunning, this soybean is packed with loads of health benefits including: tons of protein, every single essential amino acid, and loads of vitamins like K.
+Aside from being visually stunning, this soybean is packed with loads of health benefits, including tons of protein, every single essential amino acid, and loads of vitamins, like vitamin K.

 How to use them: Try this silky green apple edamame smoothie recipe for breakfast.